 Granny looks at her.
 ‘Architects?’

 ‘Oh, I see!
 I think you should make a detour to Eiríksstaðir… it’s definitely worth the visit.
 We have found some interesting artifacts and the site is closed to the public, but you can see the house from the hills.
+The hills on the other side of the bay… Ahem.
+But it is worth the trip.
 A very interesting Viking structure.
 You know, Leifr Eiríksson, the first known discoverer of America was born there, and there are many stories about his father, Erik the Red, and his friend the Jomsviking Yggve Darkling…’

 The Grey sisters look at each other, avidly listening to the mausoleum keeper’s story…

 The very next day, the Grey sisters set out early in the morning.
 They leave their rented car at Andrea Hallur’s home and continue on foot up in the mountain.
 After a strenuous walk they arrive in front of the ruins of a rather large Viking mansion.
 The sisters are disappointed.

 ‘Nobody can live here… Not even a vampire!
 What shall we do?
 My feet hurt,’ Missy whines.